Your guide to mobile game marketing in 2022: Key insights and best practices

-In 2020, requirements to stay at home have led to more time spent using the internet and a greater need for online entertainment.
+In 2020, requirements to stay at home led to more time spent using the internet and a greater need for online entertainment.
 For example, games broadcasting service Twitch saw a 19.7 percent rise in daily traffic from January to March, while social network TikTok’s DAU (daily active users) increased by 15.4 percent.
-The COVID-19 pandemic has shaped 2020 in unpredictable ways and mobile marketers have had to prove their adaptability by remodelling their overall strategy.
-In this guide, we cover how the mobile gaming industry has taken shape in 2020 and share best practices for marketing mobile games for the remainder of the year.
+These trends continued into 2021 and 2022.
+The COVID-19 pandemic has shaped the past few years in unpredictable ways and mobile marketers have had to prove their adaptability by remodeling their overall strategy.
+In this guide, we cover how the mobile gaming industry has been reshaped and share best practices for marketing mobile games in 2022 and beyond.

-Mobile game marketing in 2020: the story so far
+Mobile gaming in 2022: the story so far

-Adjust’s Hyper Casual Gaming Report shows the extent to which the demand for mobile games has increased this year, with Hyper-casual leading the way.
-Comparing the last week of March in 2019 and 2020, this year saw a dramatic increase of 132 percent more installs.
+Adjust’s Hyper Casual Gaming Report showed the extent to which the demand for mobile games increased in 2020, with hyper casual leading the way.
+Comparing the last week of March in 2019 and 2020, we saw a dramatic increase of 132 percent more installs.
 Mobile gaming apps also saw a 47 percent increase in sessions and a 75 percent increase in installs for Q1.
-In one single week in March 2020, users globally downloaded an astounding 1.2 billion mobile games - the biggest week ever for app installs.
+In one single week in March 2020, users globally downloaded an astounding 1.2 billion mobile games — the biggest week-to-date for app installs.

-A recent IronSource report revealed what to expect for hyper-casual games in 2020 and beyond.
-The data showed that growth for mobile game revenue was increasing year-over-year despite a decline in year-over-year growth for installs.
-Whether the surge in installs related to COVID-19 lockdown measures will outlast the pandemic is yet to be seen.
-After the meteoric rise of hyper-casual games in 2018, this genre of games has seen “an average of 17.6 million daily installs, which represents 12.5 percent of total game installs.” the report shows that “almost 80 percent of the install growth in the industry is driven by hyper-casual games.”
+An IronSource report showed that growth for mobile game revenue was increasing year-over-year despite a decline in year-over-year growth for installs.
+After the meteoric rise of hyper casual games in 2018, this genre of games has seen “an average of 17.6 million daily installs, which represents 12.5 percent of total game installs.”
+The report shows that “almost 80 percent of the install growth in the industry is driven by hyper casual games.”
 However the next challenge for the genre, will be sustainability and growth prospects once social distancing eases.

-This year’s increase in app usage presents several opportunities to market mobile games.
-In this section, we will cover key insights and best practices that will help you reach your targets for 2020.
+The increase in app usage presents several opportunities to market mobile games.
+In this section, we will cover key insights and best practices that will help you reach your targets for 2022.

 Your aim as a marketer is to drive installs and generate revenue but users are less likely to install if your app isn’t properly displayed in the App Store or on the web.
 Optimizing these steps can generate more users and ensure that you are getting the most out of your campaign efforts.